Lamoral II Claudius Franz, Count of Thurn and Taxis: Construction activities and acquisition of land

 Lamoral Claudius Francis struggled all his life to an appreciation and social advancement of his family with the ranks of nobility.
 His construction projects were included in this effort.
-He ordered a redesign in baroque style of the family crypt which Francis of Taxis had constructed in the Our Blessed Lady of Zavel Church in Brussels.
+He ordered a redesign in baroque style of the family crypt which Francis of Taxis had constructed in the Church of Our Lady of Victories at the Sablon in Brussels.
 Around 1660, he constructed the summer residence and Lustschloss Beaulieu outside Brussels.
-He expanded his city residence opposite the Our Blessed Lady of Zavel Church into a magnificent palace.
+He expanded his city residence opposite the Church of Our Lady of the Sablon into a magnificent palace.
 In order to possess estates befitting his station, he purchased the Lordships of Braine-le-Château and Haut-Ittre in Hainaut from the relatives of his wife.
 He already held the Lordship of La Roche-en-Ardenne.
 Despite these efforts, only his son Eugen Alexander managed to be raised to Spanish and Imperial Prince.

 Activities as Postmaster General

 On 2 December 1649, Lamoral Claudius was granted an imperial patent, which entitled him to set up post stations anywhere in the Holy Roman Empire.
 The operation of the imperial Post had been considered as a fief since 1615.
 Lamoral exerted himself personally to look after the external relations of the Post and for its recognition as an imperia fief.
 He visited the Diet of Regensburg to campaign for the expansion of the postal network under his leadership.
 At the election of Emperor Leopold I, Lamoral was present as an imperial vassal.

 On 13 February 1664, he concluded a contract with Elector Ferdinand Maria of Bavaria, to establish new postal routes from Munich to Augsburg, Innsbruck, Regensburg, Wels and Salzburg.
 On 13 February 1672, he concluded a contract with Archbishop Karl Kaspar von der Leyen of Trier to establish a postal route from Trier to Koblenz.

-In 1672, postal routes had to be rerouted, due to the outbreak of the Franco-Dutch war.
+In 1672, postal routes had to be rerouted, due to the outbreak of the Franco-Dutch War.
 In 1675, postal workers were attacked by French mercenaries while travelling through the Archbishopric of Trier with a Salvaguardia.
 Lamoral complained to Louis XIV, but received a negative response from the French Minister of War and Postal Affairs Le Tellier de Louvois.
 From the Emperor, he obtained a decree to better protect the neutrality of the postal stations.

 Lamoral died in Antwerp, aged 55.